 - Science: How a Mormon lawyer transformed archaeology in Mexico

-No entity outside of the Mormon Church has ever referred to Reformed Egyptian as being a thing.
-Despite the translation of Egyptian and numerous American Indian languages, Reformed Egyptian simply does not exist.
-(Mormon 9:32-34) The known hostility of Egyptians toward every other nation, particularly the Hebrews, renders it improbable that the Egyptians had sufficient interaction with the Jews so as to have them adopt their language and literature in 600 BC
+No entity outside of the Mormon Church refers to Reformed Egyptian.
+Despite the translation of Egyptian and numerous American Indian languages, Reformed Egyptian remains unknown.
+(Mormon 9:32-34) It is improbable that the Egyptians exerted sufficient influence over the Jews to entice them to adopt their language and literature in 600 BC.

 No unequivocally ancient inscriptions have been found in Hebrew or anything remotely Egyptian in the Americas.
 There is no such language – not in Old World; certainly not anywhere in the Americas.
 Philologic studies have divided the Indian languages into 5 distinct linguistic stocks which show very little relationship to each other.
 It strongly indicates that the division of the Indians into separate stocks occurred long before their language developed beyond the most primitive articulation.

 B.H.
 Roberts studied Native American Languages based on the idea that The Book of Mormon shows people all able to converse with one another.
 His findings were not supportive of the text.
 He noted that it would take much longer to develop such diverse dialects if they arose from a common origin, and that there exists no connection between the American languages and any of the Old World.
-The time limits named in The Book of Mormon were simply insufficient to account for vast divergences. (see Studies of Book of Mormon p.
-91–92)
+The time limits named in The Book of Mormon were simply insufficient to account for vast divergences (see Studies of Book of Mormon, 91–92).

 Only the Maya had a complete written language in Pre-Columbian Americas, and it’s not terribly sophisticated.
 We’ve now translated 20+ Mayan languages and found zero mention of similar history or Egyptian writing.
-The Olmecs also had limited language, not nearly as complete, and the geography is all wrong.
+The Olmecs also had limited language, not nearly as complete, and the geography is wrong.
 Neither has any resemblance to Hebrew or Egyptian.
-The few attempts to link Jaredite names with Olmec language are total fantasy, not taken seriously by anyone except those who promote it.
+The few attempts to link Jaredite names with Olmec language are deeply flawed.

-The Book of Mormon presents yet another totally unique claim, that plates of brass or any metal were regularly used in Middle East around 600 BC to record elaborately detailed histories.
+The Book of Mormon presents a unique claim that plates of brass or any metal were regularly used in Middle East around 600 BC to record detailed histories.
 The only instance of writing on alloy, copper/lead turned out to be hoax – as similar metal plates were not used in the Americas or Jerusalem.

-In addition to the unique notion of plates themselves, Laban’s brass plates would be the ONLY metallic writing of Demotic script in existence, the ONLY collection of the five books of Moses, and the ONLY book version of the five books of Moses at the time.
-In addition, it was written in Egyptian, not Hebrew – astonishingly unique attributes for one item.
-(See 1 Nephi 5: 11-15)
+In addition to the notion of plates themselves, Laban’s brass plates would be the ONLY metallic writing of Demotic script in existence, the ONLY collection of the five books of Moses, and the ONLY book version of the five books of Moses at the time.
+In addition, it was written in Egyptian, not Hebrew – astonishingly unique attributes for one item (see 1 Nephi 5: 11-15).

 The first crossing involved eight submersible barges, built “tight like unto a dish” and loaded with farm animals and a copious volume of supplies.
 They miraculously bobbed and rolled across the ocean for 344 days, driven by a “furious wind”, conveniently landing in the same location.

 We are later instructed that Nephi and his tiny clan built a large sailing ship.
-While all things are possible unto the Lord, obtaining sails for a vessel of the scale described is no small feat, as one must locate and shear hundreds of sheep, build a loom, make string and patching, etc. – sails do not magically appear from the dust.
-History instructs that a common Viking sail was 100 sq. meters and required 200 sheep.
+Obtaining sails for a vessel of the scale described is no small feat, as one must locate and shear hundreds of sheep, build a loom, make string and patching, etc. History instructs that a common Viking sail was 100 sq. meters and required 200 sheep.
 Every square meter of sail required at least 2 sheep fleeces.
 So we are talking about 200 sheep just to weave, not including the thread or anything else.
 Only sheer a sheep once a year – assuming of course that you have shears.
 During this purported effort, the population of Lehi’s entire clan was 25-30, including children.

 The rudder wasn’t invented until the 12th century, so this would be the first known use of rudder assisted navigation as well.
 Even the Vikings, Phoenicians, Greeks all bounced along the coasts, raiding and trading among villages for water/food.
-Abundant records expound upon those civilizations, because they actually existed.
 The biggest problem of transoceanic sailing would be fresh water.
-Where did Nephi store a rail car worth of water, unless he mastered water tight barrels too – lots and lots of them?
+Where did Nephi store a rail car worth of water, unless he mastered watertight barrels too.

 - Mormon Expressions Podcasts: How to Build a Transoceanic Vessel